-What Does It Mean to Be of a Sound Mind?
+What Does It Mean to be ‘Not of Sound Mind’?

-The individual elected to take on this responsibility can either be a loved one, such as a family member or friend, or a legal representative.
-The latter is often preferred, due to the need for neutrality and a more analytical mindset.
+In turn, you should appoint a representative to make the decision on their behalf.
+This representative can distribute their assets accordingly and make the decision for them.Electing an individual to this responsibility can either be a family member or friend, or a legal representative.
+Appointing the latter is most common due to the need for neutrality and a more analytical mindset.

-Contesting a Will if an Individual is Perceived to Be Not of Sound Mind
+Contesting a Will if you Think an Individual is Not of Sound Mind

-Solid proof would have to be provided in order to attest that a person was not in sound mind when formulating their will.
-Of course, this then leads to difficulties in handling such a sensitive matter, which is why legal advice is always encouraged.
+One must provide solid proof to attest that a person was not of sound mind when formulating their will.
+Of course, this then leads to difficulties in handling such a sensitive matter, which is why we encourage you to seek expert legal advice.

-If you are unsure whether an individual is of sound mind or not, and require legal assistance, then don’t hesitate to contact The Inheritance Experts today.
+If you are unsure whether an individual is of unsound mind and require legal assistance, then don’t hesitate to contact The Inheritance Experts today.